presiannedyalkov/UI-Experiment/readme.md

 - Deception - Deceiving about the purpose of the study.

 ## Analysis
+This will be filled after the experiment has finished and the results are evaluated.
 ## Interpretation
+This will be filled after the experiment has finished and the results are evaluated.

 ### @TODO:
 1. Extend 'Theory' section (09.05)